CP3-Origins/Things-to-bench/README.md

 # Things to bench

-This is repository shows an example of how one can work with the symbolic regression benchmark `cp3-bench`.
+This repository shows an example of how one can work with the symbolic regression benchmark `cp3-bench`.
 Furthermore, one can find our results related to our [paper](https://arxiv.org/abs/2406.15531).

 Benchmarking symbolic regression algorithms using cosmological data.